deepakpathania-zz/chat-window-web/README.md

 - Clone this repository on your local machine.
 - cd to this repository and enter <code>npm install</code> in the terminal to install all dependencies.
 - Enter <code>mongo</code> in your terminal and make a collection named chat to store messages(not necessary).
+- Change the name of the collection in the server.js(4th line) according to the name of your collection. <code>mongo.connect('mongodb://127.0.0.1/chat');</code> ,that is, change the 'chat' to the name of your collection.
 - Open another terminal, cd to this repo and shoot up a server by typing <code>node server.js</code>
 - Open the chat.html file either directly or by hosting it on localhost.
 - Start chatting and check whether the messages are being communicated properly or not by using <code>db.collection.find()</code> in your mongo  CLI.